phusion/holy-build-box/README.md

 ### Isolated build environment based on Docker and CentOS 5

 The Holy Build Box environment is built on CentOS 5.
 This allows it to produce binaries that work on pretty much any x86 and x86-64 Linux distribution released since 2007.
+The only currently-prominent Linux distribution that the produced binaries may not run on, is Alpine Linux.
+[See the FAQ entry.](#which-linux-distributions-do-binaries-compiled-with-holy-build-box-support)

 The environment is bare-bones with almost nothing installed.
 Besides the basics, only a compiler toolchain is provided.
 The toolchain is more recent than the one provided by CentOS 5.